Classical Physics, orbital, spin, total angular momentum, and hidden tricks

 Angular Momentum Definition

 Angular momentum is a concept meaningless unless defined relative to a point.
-Let’s call this point our origin $O$.
+Let’s call this point our origin OO.
 Now, we will place our frame of reference on this point for all later discussions.

-Angular momentum of a point particle relative to $O$ is $\bold{L}=\bold{r}\times \bold{p}$ where $\bold{r}$ points from $O$ to this point particle and $\bold{p}$ is the momentum of the particle relative to $O$.
+Angular momentum of a point particle relative to OO is L=r×p\bold{L}=\bold{r}\times \bold{p} where r\bold{r} points from OO to this point particle and p\bold{p} is the momentum of the particle relative to OO.
 Angular momentum of a system of point particles is just the summation of individual angular momentum.

 Angular momentum is the rotational analogue of momentum.